+Before his death, Kuciak worked with the Sarajevo-based Organized Crime and Corruption Reporting Project and Aktuality on an investigation into an Italian mafia group, ‘Ndragheta, and their incursions into Slovakia.
 At the time of his death, the journalist was collecting records on men considered by Italian police to be extremely dangerous, the OCCRP stated.
 The OCCRP has since published the uncompleted version of Kuciak’s article, which alleged embezzlement of EU funds.

-Kuciak had previously reported to police that he had received threats last year from Marian Kočner, a businessperson about whom Kuciak had written.
+Kuciak had previously reported to police that he had received threats in 2017 from Marián Kočner, a businessperson about whom Kuciak had written.
 “It has been 44 days since I filed a criminal complaint…for the threats.
 And the case probably does not even have a particular cop,” the journalist wrote.

-NAKA on June 19, 2018 detained Kočner on charges that include tax fraud in an incident unrelated to Kuciak’s murder, Slovak media reported.
-He has denied any involvement in the murders, according to media reports.
+In June 2018, Slovakia’s National Criminal Agency detained Kočner on charges that included tax fraud in an incident unrelated to Kuciak’s murder.
+He denied any involvement in the murders.